mittelmark/yeti/README.md

 the package version to 0.5 to distinguish it clearly from the Frank Pilhofer's version.
 The Copyright stays at it is, a BSD License.

+The tools _yeti_ and _ylex_ do not work, in contrast to their counterparts [taccle](https://github.com/devnull42/taccle)  and [fickle](https://github.com/devnull42/fickle), on straight text files as inputs but on procedure calls, and that it requires Itcl or tcl++ to be present.
+The advantgage of yeti and ylex is that they can create lexers and parsers on the fly without the need to have this text file processing.
+Furthermore, yeti and ylex read as input just strings and not file handles.

 2021-10-02 - The direct support for tcl++ will be added later if I upload tcl++ version 2.3 and have checked if it still works with Tcl 8.6 and Tcl 8.7.